For Those Who Call Mosaic Home

 We want our giving to be an intentional act of worship, rather than a random act of obligation.

-Giving generously should be an active and intentional piece of our regular worship to our King.
-Our aim is to be Christlike in our generosity who “though he was rich, yet for [our] sake he became poor, so that [we] by his poverty might become rich.”
-The death and resurrection of Jesus Christ is the most generous gift ever given.
+In other words, the death and resurrection of Jesus Christ is the most wondrous gift ever given.
 When this good news—or gospel—takes root in our lives, we gladly become poor, giving sacrificially of our lives to enrich the lives of others.
-In so doing, we remind ourselves and demonstrate to others the great generosity of our abundantly good God.
-2 Corinthians 8:9-10, 2 Corinthians 9:7
+In so doing, we remind ourselves and demonstrate to others the great kindness of our abundantly good God.
+2 Corinthians 9:7

 Additionally, we see in God’s Word numerous teachings for us as believers in regards to money.
 Scripture provides encouragement to: